Answer:

 This is where pixel density, or pixel-per-inch ratio, comes into play.

-For instance, a 24″ 1080p monitor has a pixel per inch (PPI) ratio of 93, which results in a decent amount of screen space and details.
+For instance, a 24″ 1080p monitor has a pixel per inch (PPI) ratio of 93, which results in reasonably sharp details and text.

-That same resolution on a 27″ monitor will have a lower pixel density of 81 PPI, which makes for less screen real estate and detail clarity – the picture gets more pixelated as it is easier to distinguish the individual pixels.
+That same resolution on a 27″ monitor will have a lower pixel density of 81 PPI, which makes for lower detail clarity – the picture gets more pixelated as it is easier to distinguish the individual pixels.

-1440p allows you to have a bigger screen and still keep a high pixel density.
+1440p allows you to have a bigger screen while still maintaining a high pixel density.

 For instance, a 27″ 1440p monitor has a pixel density of 108.79 PPI, which is the sweet spot for many gamers as you get plenty of screen space and crisp details without any scaling necessary.